KostarevVI/granular-synthesizer/README.md

 Also it can be controlled with MIDI signals from PC with DIN 5 port and Dip Switches (MIDI channel selector).

-Small Dip Switch on the front panel selects wether synthesizer will be waiting for MIDI notes or it will be playing note, according to scale knob, constantly.
+Small Dip Switch on the front panel selects wether synthesizer will be waiting for MIDI notes or playing note constantly according to scale knob position.

 ### About granular synthesis